publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules2/m__us_usc_t28a_courtRules2_rule1.md

 ### Rule 1.
 Scope and Purpose

     These rules govern the procedure in all civil actions and proceedings in the United States district courts, except as stated in Rule 81.
-They should be construed and administered to secure the just, speedy, and inexpensive determination of every action and proceeding.
+They should be construed, administered, and employed by the court and the parties to secure the just, speedy, and inexpensive determination of every action and proceeding.

 (As amended Dec.
 29, 1948, eff.
 Oct.
 20, 1949; Feb.
 28, 1966, eff.
 July 1, 1966; Apr.
 22, 1993, eff.
 Dec.
 1, 1993; Apr.
 30, 2007, eff.
 Dec.
-1, 2007.)
+1, 2007; Apr.
+29, 2015, eff.
+Dec.
+1, 2015.)

  __Notes of Advisory Committee on Rules—1937__